maxpaschke/udacity-devops-second/README.md

 - Full integration of the CD part into the github side, using less of azure pipelines.
 It could be possible to reuse the artifacts that get build in github actions to save computing time.
 - Improved testing: Increase the number of local tests but also do end to end (E2E) tests on the deployed webapp as a final testing step.
 - Add further linting and compliance checking applications in github: Improve the compliance of the application to rules and regulations by checking them automatically.
+- Move to a branching model for feature development

 ## Demo
 You can find the demo on [Youtube](https://youtu.be/MLaFUDRmrRQ).